 Soon after taking the photo above, I crossed Muddy Creek and found the point where Road 60M dead-ends.
 From where the road crosses Muddy Creek, one can see a chain of beaver dams and ponds along the creek, and Wilson Peak looms large to the south.
 But by that time, both the ponds and Wilson Peak were in shadow.
 I did not realize at that time what excellent images could be had if I had chosen to stay overnight in Telluride and return to the same spot the following morning... so in my blissful ignorance, I drove east to Ouray to spend the last night of my excursion at the Thistledown campground.

-By the time I began planning my second visit to the Telluride area in 2014, I had more experience using Google Earth to determine what portions of the Colorado landscape will receive sunlight at pretty much any time—past, present, or future.
+By the time I began planning my second visit to the Telluride area in 2014, I had more experience using Google Earth to determine when a particular mountainside will receive sunlight at pretty much any time—past, present, or future.
 Sometimes the photos posted on Google Earth are a helpful preview, and of course I had my 2008 images to use as a guide.

 By the time I arrived in Telluride for my second autumn adventure in 2014, I knew that I could travel the same 60M route to Wilson Mesa in the early morning, and would capture completely different images.
 When I did return, for instance, I found the old cabin just where I’d left it six years earlier, but since it was backlit by the morning sun, I did not bother re-taking that photo.
 It was the same for Sunshine Mountain; the side that lights up brilliantly in an autumn afternoon is cast under shadow in the early morning.